National Bank Financial Raises Exchange Income (TSE:EIF) Price Target to C$44.00

-Exchange Income (TSE:EIF) had its price objective increased by National Bank Financial from C$42.00 to C$44.00 in a report issued on Friday, BayStreet.CA reports.
-The firm currently has an outperform rating on the stock.
+Exchange Income (TSE:EIF) had its price objective hoisted by equities researchers at National Bank Financial to C$44.00 in a research report issued to clients and investors on Thursday, Stock Target Advisor reports.
+The firm currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective suggests a potential upside of 9.13% from the stock’s current price.
 National Bank Financial also issued estimates for Exchange Income’s FY2021 earnings at $1.42 EPS.

-EIF has been the topic of a number of other research reports.
-Scotiabank increased their target price on shares of Exchange Income from C$32.00 to C$38.00 in a research report on Tuesday, November 17th.
-Cormark increased their target price on shares of Exchange Income from C$41.00 to C$48.50 in a research report on Friday.
-TD Securities increased their target price on shares of Exchange Income from C$36.00 to C$41.00 and gave the stock a buy rating in a research report on Monday, November 16th.
-Canaccord Genuity increased their target price on shares of Exchange Income from C$41.00 to C$44.00 in a research report on Friday.
-Finally, Raymond James set a C$45.00 price target on shares of Exchange Income and gave the stock a strong-buy rating in a research report on Monday, November 16th.
-Four research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average target price of C$44.10.
+Several other equities research analysts have also recently weighed in on EIF.
+TD Securities upped their price target on Exchange Income to C$43.00 and gave the stock a “buy” rating in a research note on Thursday.
+Canaccord Genuity upped their price target on Exchange Income to C$44.00 and gave the stock a “na” rating in a research note on Thursday.
+Royal Bank of Canada upped their price target on Exchange Income from C$40.00 to C$42.00 and gave the stock an “outperform” rating in a research note on Friday, February 19th.
+Scotiabank upped their price target on Exchange Income from C$38.00 to C$39.00 in a research note on Monday, February 22nd.
+Finally, CIBC upped their price target on Exchange Income from C$37.50 to C$39.50 in a research note on Monday, January 25th.
+Three investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+The stock presently has a consensus rating of “Buy” and an average price target of C$44.20.

 Exchange Income Corporation engages in aerospace and aviation services and equipment, and manufacturing businesses worldwide.
 It operates through two segments, Aerospace & Aviation, and Manufacturing.
 The Aerospace & Aviation segment offers scheduled airline and charter services, and emergency medical services to communities located in Manitoba, Ontario, and Nunavut, as well as Newfoundland and Labrador, Quebec, New Brunswick, and Nova Scotia.